-Julian Ginos is a litigator in the firm’s Appellate and Supreme Court Practice; its Investigations, Compliance and Defense Practice; and its State Enforcement and Regulation Practice.
+Julian Ginos is a litigator in the firm’s Investigations, Compliance and Defense Practice; its Appellate and Supreme Court Practice; and its State Enforcement and Regulation Practice.

-Mr. Ginos advises clients on regulatory and compliance issues in addition to litigating at the trial and appellate level.
-He has defended telecommunications providers, financial institutions, pharmaceutical companies, utilities and individuals against state, federal, and congressional investigations and enforcement actions.
-He has conducted internal investigations relating to a variety of legal regimes, including the FCPA, the FCA, securities laws, World Bank Procurement Guidelines, UDAP statutes, congressional ethics rules, and domestic and international privacy law.
-Mr. Ginos has litigated a variety of matters in state and federal court, including claims arising from the Lehman Brothers bankruptcy, noteholder notices of default on more than $6 billion in debt, putative class action antitrust enforcement and multidistrict product liability litigation.
+Mr. Ginos defends corporations and individuals in connection with state, federal, and international inquiries and enforcement actions.
+In that capacity, he has conducted internal investigations relating to a variety of legal regimes, including the FCPA, the FCA, securities laws, World Bank Procurement Guidelines, UDAP statutes, congressional ethics rules, and domestic and international privacy law.
+Mr. Ginos also litigates at the trial and appellate level; representative matters include contract claims arising from the Lehman Brothers bankruptcy, disputes over noteholder notices of default on more than $6 billion in debt, joint defense against a putative antitrust class action, and multidistrict product liability litigation.

-As part of his pro bono practice, Mr. Ginos represents indigent criminal defendants on appeal and before the United States Supreme Court.
+Mr. Ginos maintains a robust pro bono practice, representing indigent criminal defendants on appeal and before the United States Supreme Court.
 While a Fellow at the Roderick and Solange MacArthur Justice Center, Mr. Ginos helped secure victory for the petitioner in Garza v.
 Idaho, who pressed an ineffective assistance claim based on trial counsel’s disregard of his instructions to file a notice of appeal.
-Mr. Ginos also represents the Union of Concerned Scientists in its challenge to an EPA directive excluding certain qualified scientists from federal advisory committees.
+Mr. Ginos also represents the Union of Concerned Scientists in challenging an EPA directive excluding qualified scientists from federal advisory committees.

 Before joining the firm, Mr. Ginos clerked for Judge Royce C. Lamberth of the United States District Court for the District of Columbia, and for Judge Harry T. Edwards of the United States Court of Appeals for the DC Circuit.
 He previously worked at two law firms in Washington, DC.